SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 # Data Science Final Project Group 6

 ## Purpose
-The purpose of this project is to demonstrate the skills we developed over our six month data visualization bootcamp class.
+The purpose of this project is to demonstrate the skills we developed over our six-month data visualization bootcamp class.

 ## Presentation: